paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 > On Solana, smart contracts are called _programs_.

+The post switches between theory and practice often to keep it engaging.
+It requires no previous knowledge of Solana.
 While this is not a Rust tutorial, I will link to the [Rust docs](https://doc.rust-lang.org/book) whenever I introduce a new concept.
 I will also link to the relevant Solana docs although you don't have to read them to follow along.